 International Baccalaureate (IB) courses

-A 3 or more semester (or 4 or more quarter) unit UC-transferable California college course in the “a-g” subjects automatically receives honors status.
+A three or more semester unit (or four or more quarter unit) UC-transferable California college course in the “a-g” subjects automatically receives honors status.
 Designated nontransferable college courses in English and mathematics can fulfill the subject requirements, but will not receive the honors weight in the GPA.
 To determine whether a community college course can satisfy the “a-g” subject requirements, search for the college’s “a-g” course list.

-These "a-g" course lists are works in progress and currently do not include nontransferable English and math college courses in addition to UC-transferable career technical education (CTE) courses.
+These "a-g" course lists are works in progress.
 The lists will continuously be updated and expanded as course offerings change and as courses not yet included are reviewed.

 "Other" honors courses

 Defined as a course specifically designed by the school with distinctive features which sets it apart from regular high school courses in the same discipline areas.
 Courses should be seen as comparable in terms of workload and emphasis to AP, IB or introductory college courses in the subject.
 These honors-level courses must satisfy the following requirements: